 IOI’s work is centered around providing targeted, evidence-based guidance to institutions and funders of open infrastructure to help them become wiser about where to invest.
 Our work...

-(This project is in collaboration with SPARC Europe.)
-“We see a diverse, interconnected, open, professional and viable, Open Science infrastructure (OSI) ecosystem in Europe on solid ground; one...
+(This project is in collaboration with SPARC Europe [https://sparceurope.org/new-sparc-europe-report-out-scoping-the-open-science-infrastructure-landscape-in-europe/] .)
+“We see a diverse, interconnected, open, professional and viable, Open Science infrastructure (OSI) ecosystem in Europe...

 Designing a Preparedness Model for the Future of Open Scholarship The leading structures that conduct, publish and disseminate scholarly research are at risk of collapse.
 There’s an...